BheeshmSharma/NoPrompt-UAD-MIDL2025/DDPT/readme.md

 ## Preparing Dataset

 * Create a folder DATA, then create a folder for the dataset you want to use (Keep the name as the dataset name).
-Inside this folder, create a folder 'images' and then upload all the images based on the healthy and unhealthy images.
+Inside this folder, create a folder `images`and then upload all the images based on the healthy and unhealthy images.

 * So the folder structure should look like